 Bob has enjoyed a remarkable career in Formula One, Can Am and Indycar.
 In fact, he is arguably the only person to have had podium finishes in all three top-tier racing categories.
-He now serves as the FIA President of The Single Seater Commission.
+He recently stepped down as President of the FIA Single Seater Commission.

 Jonathan Kendrick is the Co-founder and Chairman of the ROKiT Group of Companies.
 Jonathan is also Founder of the ROKiT Foundation, a charitable organisation established to help the most vulnerable people around the world.